naron5/ClassicTraveller/README.md

 well.
 I am not too bad with Applet GUI's but it has been some time since I played with an Application interface.

+I use Eclipse Gallileo as my IDE so if I forget to uncheck the calsspath files I apologise.
+Remind me and I will remove them.

 Cheers

 Mark